-Bermuda’s weather climate is sub-tropical, mild in the winter, spring and autumn (fall), but from late May to October, can be uncomfortably hot and with especially high humidity.
+Bermuda’s weather climate is sub-tropical, mild in the winter, spring, and autumn (fall), but from late May to October, it can be uncomfortably hot and with especially high humidity.
 The hottest part of the year is from May through mid-October, when temperatures hover between 75°F / 23°C and 85°F / 29°C. Humidity, often well over 85%, is at its highest from July through mid-October.

-Despite its latitude and longitude – and its location so far north of the Caribbean, nearly a thousand miles north of it in fact – Bermuda is entirely frost-free, snow-free and ice-free.
+Despite its latitude and longitude – and its location so far north of the Caribbean, nearly a thousand miles north of it in fact – Bermuda is entirely frost-free, snow-free, and ice-free.
 Why?
 Because the warm waters of the Gulf Stream pass near Bermuda.

-Bermuda’s ocean winds are tempered by the Gulf Stream, but when south winds prevail, the humidity rises and sometimes thunderstorms occur.
+Bermuda’s ocean winds are tempered by the Gulf Stream, but when south winds prevail, the humidity rises, and sometimes thunderstorms occur.
 The highest humidity months are July and August.
 Temperatures rarely drop below 55 degrees F or exceed 90 degrees F. The lowest air temperature ever recorded was 43.6F.
 The highest was 94F.
 Water temperatures during winter months are much the same as the air temperature, ranging from about 66F (in January) through 75F until the late spring.

 For weather forecasts, check the Bermuda Weather Service page.
-It is a Bermuda Government service, provided by the Ministry of Transport’s Department of Air Operations.
+It is a Bermuda Government service provided by the Ministry of Transport’s Department of Air Operations.